-This can also include strenuous physical activities like running, jumping or bending.
-Extra pressure on the bladder paired with weakened muscles that hold back the urine allow some of it to leak out.
+This can also include strenuous physical activities like running, jumping, or bending.
+Extra pressure on the bladder paired with weakened muscles that hold back the urine allows some of it to leak out.

 Smokers with stress incontinence may experience minor instances of leakage due to the chronic coughing associated with smoking.
 Most times only a little bit of urine leaks out because the bladder is not full.
 In more severe cases, however, a full bladder can cause a much heavier leakage of urine after a cough or sneeze.